- Why Join Our Free Program?

-Here are other resources that job seekers need to check out.
+Here are additional resources that job seekers need to check out.

 - Coaching and mentoring from Britta Lorenz.
-Britta has deep experience in enablement, combined with being a certified coach who understands how to help people achieve their next level of success.
+Britta has deep experience in enablement and is a certified coach who understands how to help people achieve their next level of success.

-- Our friend, Daryl Spreiter, does a fantastic job of teaching people how to develop their personal pitch — read this overview he read in 2017.
+- Our friend, Daryl Spreiter, does a fantastic job of teaching people how to develop their pitch — read this overview he wrote in 2017.

 Telling Your Success Stories